mmp17/full-stack-notes/react/intro-to-react/README.md

 - Changes to data in one component needs to be reflected in another component

 ### Lists and Keys
-- Keys should be given to elements inside the array, to help indentify which items have changed
+- Keys should be given to elements inside the array, to help identify which items have changed

 ### Lifecycle Methods
 - Mounting: after creation